cowboysysop/charts/charts/whoami/README.md

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 4.0.0

+Some parameters related to port management have been modified:

+- Parameter `service.port` has been renamed `service.ports.http`.
+- Parameter `service.nodePort` has been renamed `service.nodePorts.http`.

 ### Upgrading to version 3.0.0

 Some parameters related to image management have been modified: